-How can I save money on my diabetes medication?
+How can Americans cut costs on diabetes medication?

 Diabetes is a condition in which blood sugar, or glucose, levels are too high.
 Increased glucose in the blood can lead to serious problems, such as damage to nerves, eyes, kidneys, or the heart.
 Insulin is a natural hormone.
 When all is working normally, your pancreas releases insulin to help your body store and use the glucose and fat from the food you eat.
 There are two types of diabetes.
 Type 1 diabetes is when the pancreas produces very little or does not make any insulin.
 Type 2 diabetes, which is most common, is when the body is not able to make or use insulin appropriately.

 Commonly used diabetes medications include metformin, glyburide, glipizide, glimepiride, repaglinide, nateglinide, pioglitazone, sitagliptin, Invokana, etc. If there are generics available at your local pharmacy, then the price might be very affordable.
 However, if there is no generic available and you are faced with the brand price, especially paying out of pocket, then you can save using verified online pharmacies.
 You can search verified pharmacies that list prices on PharmacyChecker.com.